gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 to use with the frame that would result in an encoded frame size that is as close as possible to the allocated number of bits for the frame.
-To achieve this objective, a range of candidate qindex values is first defined based on data from TPL, state of the rate control buffers and statistics from the IPP pass and possibly the middle pass when applicable.
+To achieve this objective, a range of candidate qindex values is first defined based on data from TPL, state of the rate control buffers and statistics from the first pass.
 Using predefined lookup tables that relate qindex information to encoding bits, the qindex that yields the best matching rate is selected for the frame.